Moyo01/Capstone-Project---BI/README.md

-# Capstone-Project---BI
+# Capstone-Project-
-Palmoria manufacturing company
+Tool Used - Power BI